timdorr/tesla-api/docs/vehicle/state/chargestate.md

+# Charge State

+## GET `/api/1/vehicles/{id}/data_request/charge_state`

 Information on the state of charge in the battery and its various settings.

-## GET `/api/1/vehicles/{id}/data_request/charge_state`

 ### Response